techscapades/arduino_pro_micro_macro_keyboard/README.md

 the top or bottom of the PCB depending on which version of the CAD housing you want to print.

-PCB components: (all links in attached PDF)
+PCB components: (all links and images attached in PDF)
 1. 1x Arduino (pro) Micro
 2. 1x Rotary encoder with round PCB
 4. 9x Cherry MX clone keyboard switches
 5. 9x Cherry MX compatible keycaps
 6. 1x 128x32 OLED
-7. 1x 12mm tactile push button switch
+7. 1x 12mm tactile push button switch with switch cap
 8. 1x DIP-16 74HC165 PISO shift register
 9. 8x SMD-2010 or THT 10K resistors
 10. 2x 4 pin female PCB header pins